Haymarket Shopping Centre: History

 The bus station was demolished in 2015, along with two food outlets (McIndians and Subway) and the Bohemian Public House on the corner of Charles Street and Belgrave Gate in order to build a larger bus station.

 Facilities

 Stores

 Retailers currently occupying units include: Ryman, T.K.
-Maxx, Holland & Barrett, B&M, Primark, The Entertainer, Deichmann, Card Factory, Heron Foods, Matalan, Tesco Express, Metro Bank, Costa Coffee, Burger King, Halifax Building Society.
+Maxx, Holland & Barrett, B&M, Primark, The Entertainer, Deichmann, Card Factory, Heron Foods, OneBeyond, Cards Direct, Blue Banana, Matalan, Tesco Express, Metro Bank, Costa Coffee, Burger King, Halifax Building Society.

 A number of independent retailers operate from some of the smaller units within the centre.

 Notable stores past and present include Littlewoods (including Index), C&A, Somerfield (later The Co-operative Food), HMV, British Home Stores, Poundworld, Allders, Bejam, MK One, Habitat and Woolworths.

-First Leicester travel shop is also located near the Charles Street entrance.

 Haymarket Theatre

 Leicester City Council purchased a 99-year lease of the theatre in 1974.
 The theatre operated until 2007 when it was closed and replaced by the newly built Curve Theatre in Leicester's Cultural Quarter.
 The theatre was reopened in early 2018.